This walk was originally developed in cooperation with Wien Museum, as part of their major retrospective on Wagner.

 Just over 100 years after his death, we celebrate the work of the radical-elegant Vienna architect Otto Wagner, by exploring all his buildings in a single day.
 In previous years, we staged a Long March through Vienna, visiting every Bezirk (on foot, inside 9 hours).
 This summer, we play with the format, by looking at all of Otto Wagner, and the way he influenced our home town.
 36 buildings, 16 Districts!

-This tour is the longest event of Vienna Walking Week, an attempt to show residents new ways of understanding their city.
+This tour is the longest event Eugene has staged, and is an attempt to show residents new ways of understanding their city.

 This walk can be organised privately, for a group of any size.

 Q&A - ORF article on the tour in 2018, for Wagner's 100th death anniversary.

 More than Theophil Hansen or anyone else, Otto Wagner is responsible for how our city looks today.
 We want to get a sense of the range and ambition of his ideas.
 And to understand how adventurous and wild Vienna was in that period.